 - Growing horseradish as a companion plant for potatoes is said to make potatoes resistant to diseases.

-- Lettuce and spinach is often planted between rows of potatoes to save room in the garden and because they do not compete for nutrients.
+- Lettuce and spinach are often planted between rows of potatoes to save room in the garden and because they do not compete for nutrients.

 - Petunias and alyssum also attract beneficial insects to potato plants.